eelcocramer/node-bluetooth-serial-port/README.md

 ## New in the last releases

-* Downloads precompiled native assets from github
+* Installs precompiled native artifacts
 * Bumps dependencies
 * Fixes memory leaks.
 * Adds support for node 20, 22 and 24